activescott/gpu-agent/README.md

 #### GPUs to Consider Adding

 - NVIDIA Tesla M10 32GB: These are available used for ~$150 at least occasionally
+- Also see GPUs at https://timdettmers.com/2023/01/30/which-gpu-for-deep-learning/#Raw_Performance_Ranking_of_GPUs.
+This paper is great overall but unclear if benchmark is reproducable.
+The relative performance isn't explained AFAICT

 #### Business Model